Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 What if ownership of the property changes hands?

 In the event the ownership of the property changes, the landlord must transfer tenant's deposit to the new landlord.
-The outgoing landlord must also send a written notice to the tenant informing them of the same information as the previous, including where the money is being stored.
+Also, the outgoing landlord must provide a written notice to the tenant informing them of the same information as the previous, including where the money is being stored.

 Once the transfer is done, the new landlord then becomes responsible for handling the tenant’s deposit.